Looking for employee intranet software?

 - Employee directory

-Is an intranet still a thing?
+#4.
+Is an intranet still relevant in 2026?

-How much does an intranet cost?
+#5.
+How much does intranet software cost?